kokobnegash/Recursion/README.md

 # Recursion
-This a collection of Recursive  classes
-Recursion is the technique of making a function call itself.
+This is  a collection of Recursive  functions Recursion is the technique of making a function call itself.
 This technique provides a way to break complicated problems down into simple problems which are ..
 ..................................
 Advantages and Disadvantages of Recursion